silentbalanceyh/vertx-zero/doc/vertx-zero-tutorial/0-start-up.md

 ### 2.1.
 Api Gateway Configuration

-In your resources folder, you should preparing following configuration files:
+In your resources folder, you should prepare following configuration files:

 ```properties
 src/main/resources/vertx.yml